This post may contain affiliate links. Please read my disclosure policy.

-In this recipe, fennel’s natural flavor profile is amplified by some simple Italian-style seasonings — fennel seeds, chili flakes, plenty of garlic and lots of cheese.
+In this fennel recipe, the vegetable’s natural flavor profile is amplified by some simple Italian-style seasonings — fennel seeds, chili flakes, plenty of garlic and lots of cheese.

-Fennel baked in a gratin makes a delicious alternative to the usual suspects like potatoes and other root vegetables.
+Sliced fennel baked like a gratin makes a delicious alternative to the usual suspects like potatoes and other root vegetables.

-- Choose bulbs that still have their stalks and fronds attached, which is a good sign of freshness.
+- Choose fresh bulbs that still have their stalks and fronds attached, which is a good sign of freshness.
 The feathery leaves also have delicate flavor and make a beautiful garnish.

 - Look for fennel bulbs with outer layers that are firm and white, not dried and turning brown.

 - Use a vegetable peeler to trim the outer layers, removing any tough parts and fibers.

-- The stalks can be tough and stringy, but they are perfect to throw in vegetable and seafood soups (like Julia Child’s Bouillabaisse)
+- The stalks can be tough and stringy, but they can be saved.
+They are perfect to throw in vegetable soups, chicken broth, and seafood soups (like Julia Child’s Bouillabaisse)

 - 2 ½ pounds (1135 g) fresh fennel, 3 or 4 small bulbs